cubicflow/cubicflow/_pages/services.md

 <br>

-Cubicflow develops foremost using an Agile methodology.
+Cubicflow develops using an Agile methodology.
 This approach allows us to respond to unpredictability through incremental, iterative work cadences and empirical feedback.
 Agile means you have an app running sooner, with regular new builds being delivered during the&nbsp;course&nbsp;of&nbsp;development.

 <br><br>